Concrete Driveway Cost

 Step One

-The first step when installing a new concrete driveway is to layout the perimeter of your driveway with wooden stakes.
+The first step when installing a new concrete driveway is to lay out the perimeter of your driveway with wooden stakes.
 Once you have the shape and dimensions correct, outline the perimeter with wooden stakes.

 Drive these stakes into the ground at regular intervals and ensure the final outline matches up with your planned driveway size.